DataRole/api/sections/authentication.md

 > Whats the password?

-All DataRole product API requests can be authenticated by passing an account and secret access credentials.
+All DataRole product API requests can be authenticated by passing access credentials.
+Your access credentials consist of an *account name* and *secret key*.

 DataRole API Basic Auth
 -----------------------